 General – Auto remediation

-When configured device groups in Defender for Endpoint it is possible to select the Auto remediation level.
-By default automated remediation is configured on Full for all devices.
+When configuring device groups in Defender for Endpoint it is possible to select the Auto remediation level.
+By default, automated remediation is configured on Full for all devices.
 When Automated investigation and remediation (AIR) is enabled on tenants, Microsoft Defender will auto-create a remediation action that removes the malicious entity found after investigating suspicious activity.
 This process is completely automatic and part of the AIR configuration.
 Response actions can be configured using the Auto remediation settings.
 Based on the automation level the remediation actions are completely automatic or require manual approval.
 The following levels are available:

 No automated response